yb-g-personal/HTML/README.md

 I am hosting this webstie through Github!
 Link: https://yb-g-personal.github.io/HTML
 ### Note: If you are downloading my website, download My Pic.jpg and icon.jpg for the best experience :).

+# Info:
-# Info: This website is free to use!
+This website is free to use!
 I will make a repository for the HTML Template.
 If you are using my website or template (which will be uploaded later), please add my name and this link in the corner: https://github.com/Yb-G

-### Thank you for using my website/template!
+### Thank you for using my website!

 ######  Website Version: 2.3

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will appear with six space characters in front of it
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will appear with six space characters in front of it